Class 4 Exam > Class 4 Notes > Science Olympiad Class 4 > Chapter Notes: Adaptations in Plants

 • The soil in the desert is sandy and unable to hold much water.
 Cactus (Plural: cacti) and saguaro are some examples of desert plants.

-Some adaptations in desert plants are:
+Adaptations found in desert plants include:

 Question for Chapter Notes: Adaptations in Plants